-Please specify the full time and part time programme diets (if applicable).
-Please also outline the QMUL Model arrangements for each year of study.
+Please specify the structure of the programme diets for all variants of the programme (e.g. full-time, part-time - if applicable).
 The description should be sufficiently detailed to fully define the structure of the diet.

 Requirements

 Students must take 120 credits in each year of study, meeting all programme and pathway requirements, and will only be able to progress to the next developmental year if they have met the progression requirements.
 To be eligible for the award of your degree you must have passed a minimum of 315 credits, including 90 credits at level 6.
 You must take a minimum of 180 credits in History modules and 135 credits in Comparative Literature modules in addition to the Year Abroad module over the period of your studies.
 You may also take up to 45 credits outside your subject areas in the course of your degree.